Skin Cancer & Sun Damage

 - squamous cell carcinomas

-Basal and squamous cell carcinomas are caused by repeated, unprotected sun exposure.
+Basal and squamous cell carcinomas are caused by repeated, unprotected sun exposure that cause DNA mutations which lead to the proliferation of malfunctioning cells.
 Melanomas are caused by the sun, too, but also have a genetic component.

 Other than sun protection, you should be aware of some early, telltale signs of skin cancer.
 Early detection of skin cancer can save your skin and your life.